-- Have the right to withhold payment should County determine that the quantity or quality of the work performed is unacceptable.
+- 1. Have the right to withhold payment should County determine that the quantity or quality of the work performed is unacceptable.
 If County should find that the quantity or quality of work is unacceptable, County shall notify Contractor in writing with a detailed statement and plan to correct performance.
 Contractor shall respond to County within 15 days of receipt of statement and plan to confirm what steps will be taken to correct performance. - 2.
-Have the option to adjust line item costs across each line item and across fiscal years as agreed upon by both parties in writing as it does not exceed the total obligation amount. - 3.
-Have the option to modify or add related services and adjust program costs to meet program needs, as agreed upon by both parties, as long as it does not exceed the total obligation amount or is restricted by any grant or specific funding agreements.
+Have the option to adjust line-item costs across each line item and across fiscal years as agreed upon by both parties in writing as it does not exceed the total obligation amount. - 3.
+Have the option to adjust invoice due dates for year-end invoices and will issue any changes in writing to Contractor. - 4.
+Have the option to modify or add related services and adjust program costs to meet program needs, as agreed upon by both parties, as long as it does not exceed the total obligation amount and is not restricted by any grant or specific funding agreements.